Our product

-It takes a dedicated team of passionate professionals to care for our fish from egg through to plate.
+It takes a dedicated team of passionate professionals to care for our fish throughout the value chain.

-We farm delicious, sustainable Atlantic salmon to provide people with a healthy and nutritious protein that they can be proud to serve their family.
+We farm delicious, Atlantic salmon that people can be proud to serve their family.

 Getting from egg to plate takes a team of dedicated professionals for every stage of the journey.
-In salmon farming, we mimic the natural lifecycle of Atlantic salmon as closely as possible to ensure healthy and happy fish.
+In salmon farming, we aim to mimic the natural lifecycle of Atlantic salmon as closely as possible.

 Lets take a brief look at what it takes to raise our salmon, and get them from egg to plate.